 The drums faculty is characterised by versatility.
 Students are trained all-round, acquiring experience both in the studio and on stage, with all kinds of ensembles: big band, jazz combo, Latin and fusion ensembles and rock bands.

 Teachers are Gerhard Jeltes, Lucas van Merwijk, Marcel Serierse and Martijn Vink.
-Guest teachers have included John Riley, Adam Nussbaum and Bill Stewart.
+Guest teachers have included John Riley, Adam Nussbaum, Brian Blade, Jeff Ballard and Bill Stewart.

 Co-ordinator: Gerhard Jeltes

-Candidates from abroad for the principal subject drums jazz will be selected beforehand by means of a recording of three pieces to be sent in by the candidate.
-The candidate is free in his choice of the pieces.
-If the candidate's playing on the recording does not match the required level, the candidate will not be invited to the entrance examination.
+For all candidates there is a preselection by means of a recording of three pieces to be sent in by the candidate.
+Two of the pieces should be from the jazz idiom, the third is the candidate's choice.
+If the candidate's playing on the recording does not match the required level, they will not be invited to the entrance examination.

-N.B.
-Nobody will be admitted on the basis of the recording only, and being invited to the entrance exam does not mean the candidate is admitted to the school.
+Please note: candidates will not be admitted solely on the basis of the recording; being invited to the entrance exam does not mean candidates are admitted to the school.